Grand Designs’ Kevin McCloud says UK property market ‘broken and dysfunctional’

 The deal is being investigated by the UK’s competition watchdog to see whether there are any concerns it could significantly reduce competition in the sector.

-Mr McCloud said on the deal: “Why on earth a company should be allowed to turn over an amount of money equivalent to the GDP (gross domestic product) of a small nation, I don’t know.
+Mr McCloud said on the deal: “Why on earth a company should be allowed to turn over an amount of money equivalent to the GDP of a small nation, I don’t know.
 That seems to flout some competition laws.”

 The presenter was speaking ahead of the Grand Designs Live premier home exhibition, which kicks off at the ExCel venue in London in May, and heads to Birmingham in October.